Why we are campaigning

 It took over two years for the European Parliament and the EU Council to define their respective negotiating positions on the Commission’s proposal.
 The Council’s “General Approach” was far more protective of business interests.
 After a damage-limiting exercise in the lead committee (IMCO), the amendments adopted by the Parliament in first reading turned out to be more acceptable than feared initially.
 In particular, we regret that the Parliament excluded micro-entreprises from the scope of the Directive.

-On 1 March 2018, informal inter-institutional (“Trilogue”) negotiations started and, to-date, they are still ongoing.
+On 1 March 2018, informal inter-institutional (“Trilogue”) negotiations started.
 In a position paper of February 2018 we commented on the respective positions of the two institutions.
 In April 2018 we also produced a fact-sheet for the Trilogue, to back our demands with specific arguments and evidence.
+On 27 September 2018, EBU signed an open letter together with EDF and 20 other organisations, to call for the Council to “get its Act together” and allow Trilogue negotiations to move forward in order to have the Act adopted by 3 December 2018 (European Day of Persons with Disabilities).
+In doing so, we asked the Council to align its position with that of the Parliament, more ambitious for a meaningful Act.

 The current situation